 Diet Detectives: Spotting Sensible Diets

-One week you are stuffing your face with protein.
+One week you are focusing on protein.
 The next week, a new diet urges you to dump the protein and load up with carbohydrates.
 Talk about redefining yo-yo dieting.
 So do you continue with your current diet?
-Or will friends who have lost dozens of pounds on this new diet sway you over?
+Or will friends who have lost dozens of pounds on this new diet convince you to switch?
 All you know is that you are desperate to lose weight.
 If that new diet works, then it is worth a try.Before you dig into another diet, step back and evaluate it.
 Just as you would not buy a car without knowing anything about it, you should not jump into a diet without scrutinizing its claims.
 And before you continue your string of yo-yo dieting, you should learn what successful weight loss is all about.